MatMasIt/notesArchive/latest/Inglese/2021/settembre/lunedì_13/07_07_00/appunti.md

 ## Remembering a short story

-The signalman is a story about a signalman
+The signalman is a story about a signalman who works at a railway intersection

+The narrator dicuss
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzM4OTAxODBdfQ==
+eyJoaXN0b3J5IjpbLTEyMDgxNzg4MTddfQ==
 -->